 Your contributors will benefit from:

-Creative Commons licences provide a simple standardised way for authors to share their work with others.
-Offering works under a Creative Commons licence does not mean authors give up copyright.
+Creative Commons (CC) licences provide a simple standardised way for authors to share their work with others.
+Offering works under a CC licence does not mean authors give up copyright.
 The licences allow users to reuse, remix and share the content legally, as long as they follow certain conditions.
-They are widely used and provide an excellent choice for managing the licencing aspect of publishing an OA journal.
+They are widely used and provide an excellent choice for managing the licensing aspect of publishing an OA journal.

 Operating an OA journal takes resources and will incur some cost.

 How will researchers, librarians and the general public discover your journal and its content?

 Journal indexes, directories, metadata harvesters and search engines

 Obtain an International Standard Serial Number (ISSN), a uniform worldwide means of uniquely identifying a serial publication.
 It is free and simple.
 Contact the Australian ISSN Agency.

 The DOI system is designed to uniquely identify and facilitate the location of digital material.
 Consider joining CrossRef, the official Digital Object Identifier (DOI) registration agency for scholarly publications.
 It also supplies a number of useful cross referencing services that will help integrate your journal's material into other literature.
 Author's should cite the unique DOI given to their article when promoting their article online as the DOI will link to the full text and also enable systems such as PlumX and Altmetric to track mentions in social media, blogs and news items as well as citations, views, downloads and more.

 Guides for OA Journal Publishers.
 This is a list of guidelines, primers, recommendations, and best practices for publishers of OA journals.

 Library Publishing Directory.
 Produced annually by the Library Publishing Coalition.
 The LPC supports an evolving, distributed range of library publishing practices and furthers the interests of libraries involved in publishing activities on their campuses.